-In addition, the U.S. capital markets have experienced and continue to experience extreme volatility and disruption.
+Economic challenges caused by the economic downturn, any resulting recession, inflation or change in interest rates can weaken and harm our financial position.
+The U.S. capital markets have experienced and continue to experience extreme volatility and disruption.
 Inflation rates in the United States significantly increased in 2022 resulting in federal action to increase interest rates, adversely affecting capital markets activity.
 Further deterioration of the macroeconomic environment and regulatory action may adversely affect our business, operating results and financial condition.